DemocracyEarth/wallet/features/README.md

 Tests that run in the Chimp context do not run in Meteor, they run outside Meteor and talk to the app, from a completely different node.js process.
-Hence, the following imports won't work but you can still access them in `server.execute()` :
+Hence, the following imports won't work :

     import { Meteor } from 'meteor/meteor';
     import { Tags } from '/imports/api/tags/Tags';

-See `setup-steps.js` for an example.
+You can still access them in `getServer.execute()`, where `Meteor` will be defined, and you can use `require` to load the `Tags`.

 ### Naming a user 'I'